Web Loom logo

 1. Declare @state() private fields for every value rendered from the ViewModel

-4. Unsubscribe all stored subscriptions in disconnectedCallback
+4. Call all stored unsubscribe functions in disconnectedCallback

 import { LitElement, html } from 'lit';